EMT Basic Program

 What is an EMT?

-An EMT or Emergency Medical Technician, is the first step in becoming a Paramedic.
+An EMT or Emergency Medical Technician training (EMT training), is the first step in becoming a Paramedic.
 Emergency Medical Technicians (EMTs) are healthcare professionals trained in emergency Basic Life Support (BLS).
 They may work in the pre-hospital setting on a ground or air ambulance or in the fire department.
 EMTs may also work in doctors offices, hospitals, casinos or as dispatchers.

 The Emergency Medical Technician course prepares the EMT student to provide prehospital assessment and care for patients of all ages with a variety of medical conditions and traumatic injuries.
 Areas of study include an introduction to emergency medical services systems, roles and responsibilities of EMTs, anatomy and physiology, medical emergencies, trauma, special considerations for working in the prehospital setting and providing patient transportation.
 EMTs are trained to perform the following: